Share This Resource:

 Vulnerabilities associated with the current approach to technology management

 Currently, many businesses rely heavily on MSPs for all their technology needs.
-This often occurs because Information Technology as a discipline is extremely vast and most business owners have limited expertise in technology.
+This often occurs because Information Technology as a discipline is extremely vast and most business owners have limited expertise in technology for a hybrid workplace.

 Here are examples of vulnerabilities your organization might experience.